keithjgrant/sidecar-old/content/drinks/negroni.md

 {{< instructions >}}
 Add all ingredients to a shaker along with plenty of ice.
 Stir for 15–20 seconds.
 Strain into a coupe glass.

-Garnish with an orange peel.
+Garnish with an orange twist.
 {{< /instructions >}}
 {{< /wrap >}}